getodk/central-backend/docs/api.md

 To upload a binary to an expected file slot, `POST` the binary to its endpoint.
 Supply a `Content-Type` MIME-type header if you have one.

-If there is already a dataset linked to this attachment, it will be unlinked.
+If there is already a Dataset linked to this attachment, it will be unlinked.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.